Prove decisions, not dashboards

 No values are saved or submitted.
 The planner is a proof conversation aid until a manufacturer provides files, buyer labels, and supplier outcomes.

-These are the artifacts you can bring back to an owner, plant manager, or buyer to justify a paid diagnostic, managed pilot continuation, or controlled expansion.
+Bring these records back to an owner, plant manager, or buyer when you ask for a paid diagnostic, a managed pilot, or a controlled expansion.

 Item, inventory, usage, open PO, supplier, quote, approval, and exception fields mapped to the recommendation.